On resonant energy sets for Hamiltonian systems with reflections: From two-dimensional oscillations to polygonal billiards

 For any $E>0$ and any $\xi>0$, let us consider eight continuous maps:

 given by

-{ The maps $a$, $\bar{a}$, $b$, $\bar{b}$ are ``quarter periods'' of oscillators without barriers, that is, they describe the time required for the oscillator to travel from the neutral position to the turning point, moving either to the right or to the left, or upward or downward.
-For polynomial potentials these are elliptic integrals.
-While, the functions $a_\xi$, $\bar{a}_\xi$, $b_\xi$, $\bar{b}_\xi$ describe the first hitting time of the impact with a horizontal or vertical barrier located at a distance $\xi$ from the neutral point, see Figure~\ref{fig:osc}}.
+The maps $a$, $\bar{a}$, $b$, $\bar{b}$ are ``quarter periods'' of oscillators without barriers, that is, they describe the time required for the oscillator to travel from the neutral position to the turning point, moving either to the right or to the left, or upward or downward.
+For polynomial potentials, these are elliptic integrals.
+In contrast, the functions $a_\xi$, $\bar{a}_\xi$, $b_\xi$, $\bar{b}_\xi$ describe the time to the first impact with a horizontal or vertical barrier located at a distance $\xi$ from the neutral point, see Figure~\ref{fig:osc}.
 In view of Propositions~4.1~and~4.2 in \cite{Fr-RK},

 By the definition of $\eta$, for every $E>0$ and $\theta\in(0,E)$, the polygon $P_{E,\theta}\in\mathcal{RP}$ is rectilinear with: